alanho-05/c0323-code-solutions/postgres-database/postgres-database-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a database schema?
+  Refer to tables and their columns/attributes.
+How they are related to each other.
+Usually does not include data in it (only how table fit together).
   Database schema is a collection of tables.
   Schema defines how the data in a relational database should be organized.
   Define the schema first and database server will conform any newly written data to the schema.

 - What is a table?
-  A table is a list of rows and columns.
+  A table is a list of rows (have the same attributes) and columns.
   Tables are how data is stored from a relational database.

 - What is a row?